microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Unsafe-flags.md

 ## What can go wrong?
 Ttechnically when using these unsafe flags you can end up with unexpected outputs.
 For example:
-If you use the flag `unsafe_preserveoutputs` you are asking BuildXL not to delete the output files before running a process.
+If you use the flag `/unsafe_preserveOutputs` you are asking BuildXL not to delete the output files before running a process.
 Let's say your tool has some internal timestamp based instrumentality like build.exe.
 Now if one of the output files happens to end up with a timestamp far into the future, no matter how you change the inputs the tool will not reproduce any outputs.

 ## How to recover
 Since BuildXL adds the unsafe options into the cache fingerprint you should get back to a proper reliable build by doing a build without any of the unsafe flags.